stev0025/ST_Tic-Tac-Toe/README.md

 This state displays the current scores.
 Then, it displays the empty game board & current scores.

-#### Player X's Turn
+#### Player Turn
-Allow Player X to interact with the game board by choosing a row & column to place their 'X' marker.
+Allow either Player X or Player O to interact with the game board by choosing a row & column to place their 'X' or 'O' marker.
-Update the game board by placing an 'X' in the chosen row & column.
+Update the game board by placing the marker in the chosen row & column.

-#### Player O's Turn
-Exactly the same as "Player X's Turn" state, but the 2nd player & with 'O' marker.

 #### Check Win
 Assess the current game board.